RicoJia/ricojia.github.io/_posts/2026/2026-05-26-foundation-pose.markdown

    - For each candidate pose, the network asks: "If this pose were correct, would the rendered object look aligned with the real observation?"
    - This produces one alignment-quality vector per pose.

-4. Second-level self-attention comparison: pose-vs-pose comparison: The K pose embeddings are treated as a sequence and passed through multi-head self-attention.
+4. Second-level self-attention comparison: pose-vs-pose comparison.
+The $K$ pose embeddings are treated as a sequence and passed through multi-head self-attention.

     - This allows each pose's score to be computed relative to the other candidates, instead of assigning an isolated absolute score to each pose independently.
-   - This is analagous to "Do not grade each student in isolation.
+    - This is analogous to "Do not grade each student in isolation.
 Let the students be compared against the whole class, so the best explanation stands out."

-5. The attended embeddings are linearly projected to K scalar scores.
+5. The attended embeddings are linearly projected to $K$ scalar scores.

 6. The pose with the highest score is selected as the final pose.